tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 has not verified the client's ownership of the IP address, e.g., with the TLS Cookie extension (see {{RFC8446}}; Section 4.2.2), an attacker may take advantage of this behavior to create an amplification attack proportional to the count value toward a target by performing a key exchange over UDP with spoofed packets.
-Servers should limit the number of NewSessionTicket messages sent in response to a "ticket_request" based on the applicability and the amplification factor of such attack.
+Servers SHOULD limit the number of NewSessionTicket messages they send until they have verified the client's ownership of its IP address.

 Servers that do not enforce a limit on the number of NewSessionTicket messages sent in response to a "ticket_request" extension could leave themselves open to DoS attacks, especially if ticket